brunoparga/fave-jobs-react/README.md

   details.
 - Marking jobs as favorites and keeping the marked ones on display regardless of the search is yet to do.
+- searching jobs by keyword;
+- square-ish result cards with Bootstrap card-grid(?) or CSS grid, using company images;

 ## TODOs (in no particular order)

-- searching jobs by keyword;
 - marking jobs as favorite;
-- keeping the favorites always displayed;
+- keeping the favorites always displayed (already done, but with seeds);
 - CSS;
 - tests;
-- square-ish result cards with Bootstrap card-grid(?) or CSS grid, using company images;

 # CRA boilerplate